Azure/azure-sdk-for-java/sdk/netapp/azure-resourcemanager-netapp/README.md

-# Azure Resource Manager NetApp client library for Java
+# Azure Resource Manager NetApp Files client library for Java

-Azure Resource Manager NetApp client library for Java.
+Azure Resource Manager NetApp Files client library for Java.

-This package contains Microsoft Azure SDK for NetApp Management SDK.
-Microsoft NetApp Azure Resource Provider specification.
+This package contains Microsoft Azure SDK for NetApp Files Management SDK.
+Microsoft NetApp Files Azure Resource Provider specification.
 Package tag package-netapp-2020-11-01.
 For documentation on how to use this package, please see [Azure Management Libraries for Java](https://aka.ms/azsdk/java/mgmt).

 ## We'd love to hear your feedback